 These meetings and talks resulted in deepening the divide between supermarkets and soda companies but also between supermarket-chains.
 Sodacompanies feeling the time had come for deposits.
 Supermarket chains still opposing but bringing diffences in interests between them to the light.
 Several national TV and radio programs made reports about this previously 'behind the scenes battle'.

-The formal notice
+The judicial notice

 There is a direct relation between the plastic products of these companies and the effects it has on the environment, sea life and eventually us human beings.
-Once a CEO is made aware of this through the 'formal notice' (NL: desbewustheidsexploot), it implies he has to take corporate responsibility and minimize the effects for example through product design, logistics and communication.
+Once a CEO is made aware of this through the 'judicial notice' (NL: desbewustheidsexploot), it implies he has to take corporate responsibility and minimize the effects for example through product design, logistics and communication.

 We make CEOs and top managers ‘Formally Aware’ of the plastic pollution problem by sending them a ‘judicial awareness notice’.
 A notice borrowed from Patent Law but in our case uniquely applied for the plastic pollution problem; a world first.
 The Formal Notice makes it possible to address a particular CEO and company and a bailiff has to deliver it in person.